 - Increase in Organic Customer Additions.
-We experienced higher than average organic customer additions beginning in March 2020 that led to lower sales and marketing expense as a percentage of our GTV.
+We experienced higher than average organic customer additions beginning in March 2020 that led to lower sales and marketing expense as a percent of our GTV.
 In 2021, we built a marketing engine to drive efficient and effective customer acquisition, and in the fourth quarter of 2021, we launched our first national brand campaign. - Increase in Shopper Incentives and Customer Appeasements.
 Large and sudden increases in the number of orders lead to a number of increased costs that impacted our gross profit and overall profitability.
 For example, we increased shopper incentives to encourage shoppers to pick and deliver during periods of elevated customer demand.
 During this period and others that were characterized by large and sudden increases in orders or supply chain disruptions experienced by retailers (which became more frequent in recent periods and may continue in the future), customers experienced higher rates of out-of-stock items, which resulted in a greater number of refunded items.
 In response and to mitigate any negative effects on customer satisfaction, we generally increase customer appeasements, refunds, and incentives, which directly reduce our revenue and adversely impact our profitability.
-Further, we cannot assure you that the decreases to revenue and margins resulting from our mitigation efforts will be offset by future growth in GTV, orders, and profitability.

-Significant Increase in Revenue.
+Further, we cannot assure you that the decreases to our revenue and margin resulting from our mitigation efforts will be offset by future growth in GTV, orders, and profitability. - Significant Increase in Revenue.
 We experienced a significant increase in revenue due to increased customer demand for grocery delivery in 2020, growing 590% year over year.
 This rapid revenue increase outpaced increases in operating expenses, such as research and development expense, resulting in an accelerated margin expansion that is not indicative of normalized performance.
 In 2021, we expanded headcount and invested in our business to appropriately support our future growth.

 The global impact of the COVID-19 pandemic continues to rapidly evolve, and we will continue to monitor the situation and the effects on our business and operations closely.
+Moreover, while COVID-19 impacts have subsided and may continue to subside from peak levels, year-over year-comparisons of future periods will be influenced by prior periods that were impacted by COVID-19.
 The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations, and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted.

 We believe that the strong secular trends driving higher online penetration in grocery, predicted to grow from 9.5% in 2021 to 20.5% by 2026, will be a more important long term business driver than the impact of the COVID-19 pandemic.
-However, we cannot predict how the COVID-19 pandemic will continue to evolve, and therefore cannot estimate the financial impact of the pandemic on our future results of operations, cash flows, or financial condition.
+However, we cannot predict how the COVID-19 pandemic will continue to evolve, including volatility in future engagement or retention of customer cohorts acquired during the COVID-19 pandemic or variant outbreaks, and therefore cannot estimate the financial impact of the pandemic on our future results of operations, cash flows, or financial condition.
 For additional details, refer to the section titled "Risk Factors."